-There were 13 new cases of HIV/AIDS registered during 2009.
-Prevalence of the newly infected was 0.92/100,000, while the number of people with AIDS is 0.46/100,000 inhabitants.
-Total prevalence of the newly discovered infections during 2008 was 1.38/100,000 inhabitants.

-During this year, 2 death cases as a result of AIDS were recorded.
-According to age disaggregation, all of the newly registered cases of HIV infections and AIDS are between 20 and 37 years of age.
+There were 23 new cases of HIV/AIDS registered from January 2010 until December 2011.
+Incidence of the newly discovered infections during this period was 3.7/100.000 inhabitans.
+During this period, 5 death cases as a result of AIDS were recorded with motrality rate 0.8/100.000 inhabitans.
+According to age disaggregation, 83% of the newly registered cases of HIV/AIDS are between 20 and 44 years of age.